-- Lunar has a grid, but it's rather fine-grained (characters are 2 squares wide, for instance) and the lack of direct control over the PCs' movements hides it rather well.
+- Games in the Lunar series have rather fine-grained grids (characters are 2 squares wide, for instance) and the lack of direct control over the PCs' movements hides it rather well.

 - The Dragon Quest games on the Super Nintendo are a bit weird about this.
 The graphics clearly align to a grid, but characters can also take "half-steps" and stand half in one space and another.
 It made walking around look slightly more natural that way.

-- Golden Sun does this as well, although only characters (and not objects like stone pillars) are able to break off of the grid.
+- Golden Sun also uses the "half-step" method, although only characters (and not objects like stone pillars) are able to break off of the grid.

 - The first person stealth game Stolen uses a variation of this.
 Jumps which could be fatal if missed behave as if handled with a basic physics system, while all jumps in the "normal" parts of missions are scripted.
-This is semi-justified by the game locked into a third-person camera whenever moving and having to line up animations of acrobatic moves with the environment.
+The game is locked into a third-person camera whenever moving and having to line up animations of acrobatic moves with the environment.
 You can, however, hop in place almost anywhere.